 North Carolina residents who struggle to afford their groceries may benefit from receiving food stamps through the Supplemental Nutrition Assistance Program in North Carolina.
 Overall, this program is designed to help low-income households afford nutritious groceries and keep families fed.
-Moreover, it is designed to supplement the cost of grocery shopping by providing a monthly benefit in the form of an electronic benefit transfer (EBT) card that can be used at grocery stores and certain farmers’ markets.
+It is designed to supplement the cost of grocery shopping by providing a monthly benefit in the form of an electronic benefit transfer (EBT) card that can be used at grocery stores and certain farmers’ markets.

 At the federal level, the SNAP program is funded by the U.S. Department of Agriculture (USDA).
 At the state level, SNAP assistance in North Carolina is administered by the Social Services Division of the state Department of Health and Human Services.
-Moreover, this program is called Food and Nutrition Services in NC.
+This program is called Food and Nutrition Services in NC.
 The sections below cover the eligibility requirements, application steps and benefit amounts for food stamps.
 To learn even more about the food stamps program, download our free guide.

 Learn About North Carolina Food Stamps Requirements

 In general, low-income households with limited assets are able to meet the income requirements for SNAP eligibility in North Carolina.
 As a general rule, SNAP takes into consideration your total monthly income, total household assets and total monthly expenses, as well as the age, citizenship status and disability status (if applicable) of each of the members in your household.